Andrew Summers Rowan: Philippine War

 By defeating Spain, the U.S. acquired a number of colonies, including the Philippine archipelago.
 The Filipinos, thinking the U.S. was freeing them from the Spanish, did not care to be ruled by yet another foreign power.
-They resisted U.S. control, and thus began the Philippine War (1899–1902), in which (now) Captain Andrew S. Rowan was to take part as commander of the First Battalion of the 19th Infantry Regiment.
-He was sent to the island of Cebu, where he was assigned the subdistrict of Bogo.
+They resisted U.S. control, and thus began the Philippine War (1899–1902).
+Now a Captain, Andrew S. Rowan was assigned to Iloilo to take part as commander of the First Battalion of the 19th Infantry Regiment.
+He was sent to the island of Cebu in early September to assist in reconnaissance and gathering intelligence, where he was assigned to the subdistrict of Bogo.
 During this period he was involved in various expeditions and engagements with local insurgents, suffering a wound during one action.

+While he was assigned as the leader of a garrison in Bogo, the US Army's headquarters in northern Cebu, he wrote a 82-page manuscript titled Conquest of Cebu, detailing military tactics on the attack on Sudlon from late July 1899 to early January 1900.
+Sudlon was a barrio and a fortress used by the Philippine army in Cebu.

+He began writing shortly after the capture of Sudlon and submitted the essay, included with maps and photographs, to The Century Magazine in October 1900, but it was not published, He used the materials to supplement his teaching on military tactics until his retirement in 1909.

+The materials he collected during his service in the Philippines were given to the Hoover Institution Library and Archives.

 In December 1900 a detachment of 21 men led by Rowan was sent to the nearby island of Bohol to repair telephone lines.
 While traversing a deep cut, they were ambushed by bolo-wielding Boholanos.
 Three men were killed and five wounded.
 Rowan later returned to Bohol with 175 men of Company I, this time to occupy the village of Jagna.
 On April 29 one of his men was murdered by a Filipino in native dress who, it seemed, had intended to assassinate Rowan.
 The men of Company I responded by killing the man on the spot along with five other unarmed locals, and eventually burning many native homes.
 This resulted in renewed anti-American activity for which Rowan was held responsible.
 In the end he was found innocent of any malfeasance, and on May 28, 1902, when the war was all but over, he embarked for the U.S.